 The desktop version of QuickBooks comes in several flavors, including QuickBooks Pro, QuickBooks Premier, and QuickBooks Enterprise Solutions.
-This reference talks about QuickBooks 18 Enterprise Solutions, which is a superset of QuickBooks 2018 Premier and QuickBooks 2018 Pro.
+This reference talks about QuickBooks 21 Enterprise Solutions, which is a superset of QuickBooks 2021 Premier and QuickBooks 2021 Pro.
 If you're using QuickBooks Self-Employed or QuickBooks Online, you shouldn't use this book.
-Sorry.
+Instead, you should check out QuickBooks Online for Dummies.

 On the other hand, even though this book is written for QuickBooks Enterprise Solutions, if you're using QuickBooks Premier or QuickBooks Pro, don't worry.
 You're just fine with this book.
-And don't freak out if you're using some version of QuickBooks that's very similar to QuickBooks 2018, such as QuickBooks 2017 or QuickBooks 2019.
-Although this reference is about QuickBooks 2018, it also works just fine for the 2016, 2017, and probably 2019 versions of QuickBooks because QuickBooks is a very mature product at this point.
+And don't freak out if you're using some version of QuickBooks that's very similar to QuickBooks 2021, such as QuickBooks 2020 or QuickBooks 2022.
+Although this reference is about QuickBooks 2021, it also works just fine for the 2019, 2020, and probably 2022 versions of QuickBooks because QuickBooks is a very mature product at this point.
 The changes from one year to the next are modest.
-This means that if you're using QuickBooks 2017, stuff may look a little different if you closely compare the images in this book with what you see on your screen, but the information in this reference will still apply to your situation.
+This means that if you're using QuickBooks 2020, stuff may look a little different if you closely compare the images in this book with what you see on your screen, but the information in this reference will still apply to your situation.